wassemgtk/terrestrial-io.github.io/sections/development/2-command-line-tool.md

 	terrestrial scan

-This command will look through your project & highlight any ommissions and additions of strings since the last '[push](#command-line-tool-push)' that may occur as you work.
+This command will look through your strings files & compare them with the strings on the mission control to highlight any ommissions/additions of strings.

 ###Push

 	terrestrial push

-This will look through your project for all the appropriately tagged strings in your projects and push them up to mission control.
+This will look through your base language strings files in your projects and push them up to mission control.

 Make sure you have ran the [initialisation](#getting-started) command before trying to push.